Laboratory tests and guidelines

 The China Import Agentur Frisch can already carry out laboratory tests and tests according to CE guidelines in China.

 Laboratory tests in China

 With our registered trademark for laboratory tests “Both” we already ensure the quality of your goods in China.
 We can carry out most laboratory tests such as LFGB, REACH or tests according to CE guidelines, such as e.g. Toy Directive, Machinery Directive, EMC, LVD, RoHS etc. already in China, including the corresponding DIN standard tests.

 If your product meets your expectations, the marketability of your product must also be ensured.
 To do this, we examine the risks of your product in a risk analysis.
 If the risk analysis reveals that necessary tests are missing, we take care of the tests that are still required.

-The Battery Ordinance serves to reduce pollutants in waste.
+The purpose of the battery law is to reduce pollutants in waste.
 For this purpose, guidelines on substances that have run their course in batteries were issued, as well as certain take-back obligations for manufacturers.
-For starter batteries, according to the manufacturer’s regulation, e.g. B. a deposit will be charged if no old battery is returned when the new battery is purchased.
+For starter batteries, according to the manufacturer’s regulation, e.g a deposit will be charged if no old battery is returned when the new battery is purchased.